-Bottle-fed puppies are prone to getting air trapped in their stomachs, and could face discomfort or even health issues.
-Burping them after every meal is a quick and easy way to alleviate that pain, and then they can go right back to exploring and playing.
+Orphaned puppies who are being bottle-fed by human caretakers require lots of attention and care.
+Bottle-fed puppies are prone to getting air trapped in their stomach and could face discomfort or even health issues.
+Burping them after every meal is a quick and easy way to alleviate any air trapped during feeding, and then they can go right back to exploring and playing.

-Step #1 - Pick up your puppy very gently after each meal.
-While not every puppy needs to be burped after every feeding, doing so for just a minute or two helps release trapped air.
-Puppies that are bottle-fed are especially prone to swallowing air, and burping them after they eat releases it.
+First, pick up your puppy very gently after each meal.
+Puppies who are bottle-fed are especially prone to swallowing air, and burping them after they eat releases it.

-Step #2 - Hold the puppy up against your torso with his stomach pressed against you.
-He should be sitting upright with his face looking over your shoulder, similar to how you would hold a baby that needs burping.
+Next, hold the puppy up against your torso with their stomach pressed against you.
+They should be sitting upright with their face looking over your shoulder, similar to how you would hold a baby who needs burping.

-Step #3 - Gently but firmly rub up and down his sides and back to try to release the trapped air.
-If this doesn't result in anything after 30 seconds or so, gently pat him on the sides and back.
-You will eventually hear him burp a little, at which point you can put him back down on the ground.
+Gently pat them on their sides and back.
+You will eventually hear them burp a little, at which point you can put them back down on the ground.